Bowfin: Genome evolution

-The bowfin genome contains an intact ParaHox gene cluster, similar to the bichir and to most other vertebrates.
+The bowfin genome contains an intact ParaHox gene cluster, similar to the bichir and most other vertebrates.
 This is in contrast, however, with teleost fish, which have a fragmented ParaHox cluster, probably because of a whole genome duplication event in their lineage.
 The presence of an intact ParaHox gene cluster suggests that bowfin ancestors separated from other fish before the last common ancestor of all teleosts appeared.
 Bowfin are thus possibly a better model to study vertebrate genome organization than common teleost model organisms such as zebrafish.

 Feeding behavior

-The gill rakers are short with blunt processes and with a small space in between them.
+Amia sp. gill rakers are short with blunt processes and with a small space in between them.
 They are connected to the gill arch of the gills.

 Bowfin are stalking, ambush predators that customarily move into the shallows at night to prey on fish, amphibians, and aquatic invertebrates such as crawfish, other crustaceans, mollusks, and aquatic insects.
 Young bowfin feed mostly on small crustaceans, while adults are mostly piscivorous, but also known to be opportunistic.
-Some common examples of prey include frogs, bass, other bowfin, dragonflies, sunfish, crawfish, etc. Bowfin are remarkably agile, can move quickly through the water, and they have a voracious appetite.
+Some common examples of prey include frogs, bass, other bowfin, dragonflies, sunfish, crawfish, etc. Bowfin are remarkably agile, can move quickly through the water, and have a voracious appetite.
 Their undulating dorsal fin propels them silently through the water while stalking their prey.
-The attack is straightforward and swift with a movement that lasts approximately 0.075 seconds.
-There were also some studies regarding the capacity of the bowfin to survive without food.
-In 1916, a female bowfin was starved for twenty months.
-It was the longest period that any vertebrate had been without food, as far the writer was aware during the observation.
+The attack is straightforward and swift, with a movement that lasts about 0.075 seconds.
+Also, some studies indicate a capacity of the bowfin to survive without food.
+In 1916, a female bowfin was starved for 20 months, the longest period then known that any vertebrate had been without food.
 Some independent studies focus on the bowfin's ability to use organic material as a source of food and studied the structure of the gill raker.
 They concluded that it did not benefit from the organic material in the water because the gill rakers were short with blunt processes and a short space between them.
 Even bacteria could enter and exit through the gill easily.
-Its structure alone indicated that the Amia do not use microorganisms as a source of food.
+Its structure alone indicated that the Amia species do not use microorganisms as a source of food.